frappe/erpnext/erpnext/docs/user/manual/en/accounts/credit-limit.md

 A credit limit is the maximum amount of credit that a financial institution or other lender will extend to a debtor for a particular line of credit.
-From an organisation's perspective, it is the maximum amount of credit which a customer gets on goods purchased.
+From an organization's perspective, it is the maximum amount of credit which a customer gets on goods purchased.

 To set credit limit go to Customer - Master